rsdoiel/antennaApp/about.md

 The approach I am taking is to make it easy to curate feeds and generated a static website using a simple command line tool.
-I believe that the link blog which you can consume and generate RSS can be a basis for a truely distributed social web without the complexity of many of the current (2015 - 2025) proposed solutions.
+I believe that the link blog which you can consume and generate RSS can be a basis for a truly distributed social web without the complexity of many of the current (2015 - 2025) proposed solutions.

 Features: